bielbienne/bst.pygasus.core/README.rst

 Recommendation
 --------------

 The ZCA (Zope component Architectur) is a main element in this framework.
 If you are not familiar with it, we recommend you first learn its basics.
 You can follow the links at the bottom of this page.
+Also other external libraries are already good documented and this why we don't do it an second time.

 Buildout
 --------